TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/route-manage.md

 <img src="../../../../images/help/en/routemanage-modifyroute2.png" width="350px"><br>
 (2) Edit Page - Right-side "Page Configuration" panel

-## Managing App Routes
+## Managing APP Routes

-In the "**Route Management**" feature, you can manage the entire app's routes.
+In the "**Route Management**" feature, you can manage the entire APP's routes.
 The left side of the page lists route links, and the corresponding right side allows binding pages or redirecting routes.
-App routes are a two-level tree structure, with the first level being the "Navigation Layout" route and the second level being the page route.
+APP routes are a two-level tree structure, with the first level being the "Navigation Layout" route and the second level being the page route.

 <img src="../../../../images/help/en/routemanage-entry.png" width="80%">